theos/theos.dev/docs/dm.pl.md

 ## Theos usage

-dm.pl is provided with Theos and is run with lzma compression at level 1 by default and level 9 when building FOR_RELEASE or FINALPACKAGE.
+dm.pl is provided with Theos and is run, by default, with lzma compression at level 1 for debug builds and level 9 when building FOR_RELEASE or FINALPACKAGE.

-Note: the compression type and its level can be modified if desired.
+Note: the compression type and its level can be modified by the user if desired.